ministryofjustice/opg-technical-guidance/runbooks/CI_pipelines/adding-ci-dockerhub-users.md

 Fortunately, we have access to a DockerHub organisation in the Ministry of Justice, which will allow us to gain access to free unlimited pulls of images.

 ## Security
+We are not using [CircleCI contexts](https://circleci.com/docs/2.0/contexts/) as this is a shared organisational level construct, that any pipeline could use, and we're not set up with context restrictions at this time.

-We need to ensure that each of the circleci builds has an individual DockerID and token associated, reducing blast radius should it become compromised.
+We need to ensure that each of the circleci projects has an individual DockerID and token added in [environment variables](https://circleci.com/docs/2.0/env-vars/), reducing blast radius should it become compromised.

 ## Prerequisites